Mobilitybox Ticketing SDKs for iOS and Android

 3. Display Identification View

-1. encode products identification medium schema to json string
+1. Encode product identification medium schema to JSON string

 4. Add Event Listener and Activate Coupon

-To handle the user input (cancel and activate), there are some event listener that could by handy.
+To handle the user input (cancel and activate), some event listeners could by handy.

 // close button: